 It might take a few minutes to complete, depending on the number of installations scanned in the previous step.

-You might see some failed messages here as well for the websites who are already using other WordPress cache plugins.
+You might see some failed messages here as well for the websites that are already using other WordPress cache plugins.
 LSCache will not be installed for these sites, but you can manually contact your customers and let them know about the benefits of LiteSpeed Cache.
 For any other error messages refer to the

-Verify LiteSpeed is Running Correctly on Websites and LiteSpeed Cache is Working¶
+Verify LiteSpeed and LSCache is Working¶

 Now that installation and enablement process for your server has been completed, it's time to verify that your websites are running on LiteSpeed and that LiteSpeed Cache is working correctly on your WordPress websites.

 Click List Accounts and open any customer’s website, and check its headers, like so:

 LiteSpeed and X-LiteSpeed-Cache as

 The X-LiteSpeed Cache header will only be shown on Websites which have LiteSpeed Cache enabled at that moment.
 Other websites will show Server as

 LiteSpeed only, and will continue to use benefits provided by LiteSpeed without caching.